lenjen222/Python-CSV-converter/README.txt

 Sales Report Generator

 Abstract:
-This Python program reads data from three CSV files (TeamMap.csv, ProductMaster.csv, Sales.csv), processes it, and produces two output CSV files (TeamReport.csv, ProductReport.csv).
+This Python program reads data from three CSV files (In this case TeamMap.csv, ProductMaster.csv, Sales.csv), processes it, and produces two output CSV files (In this case TeamReport.csv, ProductReport.csv).

 Requirements
 Python 3 or higher